 Since its inception in 2005, the OST system has provided services to a total of 181,001 individual youth (an unduplicated count) across New York City and across Options I, II, and III.
 During the 2007-08 school year alone, more than 81,000 youth participated in one of 622 OST programs citywide, all of which were all available at no cost to families.
 Elementary-grades programs generally provide services from 3 to 6 pm Monday through Friday.
 Middle-grades programs offer at least eight hours of programming per week, and high school programs offer a minimum of 108 hours of programming on a flexible schedule throughout the school year.
-In addition, in order to meet the needs of working families, programs also offer OST-supported programming for eight weeks during the summer.
+In addition, in order to meet the needs of working families, programs serving elementary- and middle-grades youth are open on school holidays.
+Many programs also offer OST-supported programming for eight weeks during the summer.